teachingaway/teachingaway.github.io/pages/design-patent-for-user-interface.md

 ---

-# UI Design Patents

-Product designers and digital user interface designers will occasionally run into design patents.
-Whether you want to patent a new design, or you’re on the business end of a lawsuit, a little background knowledge can come in handy.

-Imagine a designer who just solved a pesky UI annoyance with an innovative interface element or animation.
-She smiles, knowing that users will love it, and even grandma will immediately understand it.
-She Googles around, and no one else has thought of it before.
+Design patents for digital user interface designs are often a compelling addition to an intellectual property portfolio.
 Solving complicated UI problems creates real value.
 Designers can either (a) donate this solution to the public domain, (b) lock it up in patents and copyrights, or (c) protect it at some intermediate level–*some rights reserved*.
 Lets start with public domain and the Creative Commons (some rights reserved), then scroll on over to design patents.

 **Public Domain**.
 Not every UI design is eligible for a patent, and not every *eligible* design *needs* to be patented.
 Most UI elements and patterns are already in the public domain, and new UI designs can be donated to the community.